phpmyadmin/phpmyadmin/doc/setup.rst

 keyring`_.
 The most reliable method is to meet the developer in person and exchange key fingerprints, however you can also rely on the web of trust.
 This way you can trust the key transitively though signatures of others, who have met the developer in person.
-For example you can see how `Marc's key links to Linus one`_.
+For example you can see how `Marc's key links to Linus's key`_.

-Once the key is trusted, you should get rid of that warning:
+Once the key is trusted, the warning will not occur:

 .. code-block:: console